KhalilKhani/DotNetCleanSample/readme.md

 ## Acceptance Tests
 For the acceptance tests, you don't need to start the API project manually.
 When you run the tests, the API project will automatically spin up for each scenario.
-**Note**: As we use TestContainers in acceptance tests, make sure the docker (docker desktop in windows) is up and running on your machine.
+**Note**: As we use Testcontainers in acceptance tests, make sure the docker (docker desktop in windows) is up and running on your machine.

 For any further information or assistance, please contact me via **khalil.khani2020@gmail.com**